-- 2 tbsp of culture (see notes)
+- 2 Tbsp of culture (optional, see notes)

-- 1 1/2 cups of water, enough to cover (chlorine free)
+- 2/3 cup of water, enough to cover (chlorine-free)

-- Dissolve the salt in a 1/4 cup of the water in the bottom of a glass jar.
+- Dissolve the salt in a 1/4 cup of water in the bottom of a glass jar.

-- Place the jar somewhere dark (a kitchen cupboard is perfect) to ferment at room temperature for 2-3 days.
+- Place the jar somewhere dark (a kitchen cupboard is perfect) to ferment for 2-3 days.
 After 3 days the beans will be fermented but still crisp.
-However, if you like soft beans, ferment for up to 6 days.
+Store in the refrigerator and eat within 1 month.

 - Fermentation can be used for long-term preservation.
 See the section above for information on how to adjust this recipe for storage pickles.

 - Green beans don’t need a starter.
 However, feel free to add apple cider vinegar with a mother, sauerkraut juice, or a purchased vegetable starter.
 I like the flavor ACV.